Permitted testing aids

 Candidates may bring a bottle of drinking water into the test room with them.

-Clocks are also provided in the test room.
+Clocks are provided in the test room.
 Candidates may wear an analogue wristwatch, but any alarm or stopwatch features must be switched off.

 Valuables such as wallets, keys and mobile phones may be placed under the desk during the test.
 Mobile phones must be switched off and placed face up under the desk.
 Mobile phones must not be worn on the body and must not be accessed during the test.